Appearances Can be Deceptive

 Do not Judge a Book by its Cover

-Both of these phrases mean the same thing.
+Both of these phrases have the same meaning.
 They imply that appearances do not always convey accurate information.
-That house sure looks beautiful on the outside, but appearances can be deceiving.
+That house sure looks beautiful on the outside, but appearances can be deceptive.
 What did the inspector say about the foundation?
 Sure, she seems nice, but do not judge a book by its cover.

-These phrases are meant to teach people that you should not judge something simply by looking at it.
+These phrases are meant to tell people that you should not judge something simply by looking at it.